StreamElements/docs/docs/chatbot/counters/index.md

 Let's start by adding a new counter command for missed cannons in league of legends:

-1. Create a new command by typing `!cmd add cannons ${count cannons}`
+1. Create a new command by typing `!cmd add cannon ${count cannon}`
-2. Now when you type `!cannons` in chat, it will increment the counter by 1.
+2. Now when you type `!cannon` in chat, it will increment the counter by 1.

 ![Image](img/0.png)